docusign/docusign-developer-labs/README.md

 Before you begin, create a free [Docusign developer account](https://www.docusign.com/developers/sandbox).

-✨Install the [Docusign Developer AI Assistant for VS Code (Beta)](https://developers.docusign.com/tools/ai-assistant-vs-code/) to get AI-powered answers to your questions along the way.
+**Optional**: ✨Install the [Docusign Developer AI Assistant for VS Code (Beta)](https://developers.docusign.com/tools/ai-assistant-vs-code/) to get AI-powered answers to your questions along the way.
 You can use the assistant to ask Docusign-related questions, create integration keys, and generate code.

 ## Lab 1: Build a Maestro Workflow